-As of December 31, 2016, the intangible assets not subject to amortization for each of our significant reporting units were as follows (amounts in millions):
+As of December 31, 2017, the intangible assets not subject to amortization for each of our significant reporting units were as follows (amounts in millions):

-G Goodwill FCC Licenses Other Total
+Goodwill FCC Licenses Other Total

-SIRIUS XM \$ 14,165 8,600 930 23,695
+SIRIUS XM \$ 14,247 8,600 931 23,778

+Formula 1 3,956 3,956

 Other 180 143 323

-Consolidated \$ 14,345 8,600 1,073 24,018
+Consolidated \$ 18,383 8,600 1,074 28,057

 We perform our annual assessment of the recoverability of our goodwill and other nonamortizable intangible assets in the fourth quarter each year.
-The Company utilizes a qualitative assessment for determining whether step one of the goodwill impairment analysis is necessary.
-The accounting guidance permits entities to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+The accounting guidance permits entities to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the quantitative goodwill impairment test.
+The accounting guidance also allows entities the option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to the quantitative impairment test.
+The entity may resume performing the qualitative assessment in any subsequent period.
 In evaluating goodwill on a qualitative basis, the Company reviews the business performance of each reporting unit and evaluates other relevant factors as identified in the relevant accounting guidance to determine whether it is more likely than not that an indicated impairment exists for any of our reporting units.
 The Company considers whether there are any negative macroeconomic conditions, industry specific conditions, market changes, increased competition, increased costs in doing business, management challenges, the legal environments and how these factors might impact company specific performance in future periods.
 As part of the analysis, the Company also considers fair value determinations for certain reporting units that have been made at various points throughout the current and prior year for other purposes.
+If based on the qualitative analysis it is more likely than not that an impairment test.